 SHC – Colorado has 5,547 employees who were compensated $418 million in 2017, which equates to an average compensation of $75,400.
 667 employees received more than $100,000 in compensation with the most highly compensated individuals listed below: Read more

-United Israel Appeal (UIA) – a 501 (c) 3 based in New York (and an affiliate of the Jewish Federation of North America) is responsible for the allocation and oversight of funds raised by the Jewish Federation of North America and expended in Israeli by its operating agent, The Jewish Agency for Israel (a 501 (c) (3) based in Jerusalem.
+United Israel Appeal (UIA) – a 501 (c) 3 based in New York (and an affiliate of the Jewish Federations of North America) is responsible for the allocation and oversight of funds raised by the Jewish Federations of North America and expended in Israeli by its operating agent, The Jewish Agency for Israel (a 501 (c) (3) based in Jerusalem.
 Read more

 Of the $261 million raised in 2017, JFNA awarded $214 million (82% of revenue) in grants, most of which went to domestic organizations (primarily to two organizations: $155 million to United Israel Appeal, a subsidiary of JFNA who awarded all the funds to foreign organizations, foreign governments, and foreign individuals, and $50 million to Joint Distribution Committee, a Jewish Humanitarian 501 (c) (3).